tbeu/matio/README.md

 Matio has two optional dependencies.
 These are not required for the software to work, but without them some files may be unreadable.
 Zlib is required to read/write level 5 MAT files that use compression.
 HDF5 is required to work with newer MAT files that use the HDF5-format files.

 #### 2.1.1 zlib
-To support compressed MAT files, zlib 1.2.3 or greater is required.
+To support compressed MAT files, zlib version &ge; 1.2.3 is required.
 The zlib software can be downloaded from http://zlib.net/.

 #### 2.1.2 HDF5
 Support for MAT file version 7.3 requires the HDF5 library.
 This library can be downloaded from https://www.hdfgroup.org/.
 Matio requires HDF5 version &ge; 1.8.x.
 Neither deprecated HDF5 1.6.x API functions nor HDF5 higher-level functions are called.